Hemp: Processing

 Separation of hurd and bast fiber is known as decortication.
 Traditionally, hemp stalks would be water-retted first before the fibers were beaten off the inner hurd by hand, a process known as scutching.
 As mechanical technology evolved, separating the fiber from the core was accomplished by crushing rollers and brush rollers, or by hammer-milling, wherein a mechanical hammer mechanism beats the hemp against a screen until hurd, smaller bast fibers, and dust fall through the screen.
 After the Marijuana Tax Act was implemented in 1938, the technology for separating the fibers from the core remained "frozen in time".
-Recently, new high-speed kinematic decortication has come about, capable of separating hemp into three streams; bast fiber, hurd, and green microfiber.
+Recently, new high-speed kinematic decortication has come about, capable of separating hemp into three streams: bast fiber, hurd, and green microfiber.

-Only in 1997, did Ireland, parts of the Commonwealth and other countries begin to legally grow industrial hemp again.
+Only in the 1990s did Ireland, parts of the Commonwealth, and other countries begin to legally grow industrial hemp again, pointing to the potential economic and environmental opportunities, including hemp's use for carbon sequestration.
 Iterations of the 1930s decorticator have been met with limited success, along with steam explosion and chemical processing known as thermomechanical pulping.

+Between 2015 and 2025, hemp decortication advanced with larger, integrated facilities and broader regional deployment.
+In 2023, South Dakota's first hemp decortication plant began operating in Winfred, adding regional processing capacity.
+In April 2024, Panda Biotech began commercial operations at its Wichita Falls "Hemp Gin," reporting capacity of about 10 metric tons per hour with integrated decortication, refining, and mechanical cottonization lines.
+A 2024 U.S. techno-economic analysis that explicitly modeled decortication found fiber processing costs (including decortication) in the interquartile range of USD 1,155–1,505 per megagram and identified facility capital and labor as the dominant processing cost drivers.
+In parallel, peer-reviewed work showed routes to nanocellulose from mechanically decorticated short bast fibers, underscoring value-added pathways from decortication streams.
+Remaining scale-up constraints include feedstock variability, dust control, and supply-chain integration noted in recent technical reviews.